VLTI observations of the Orion Belt stars: I. eps Orionis: Ori as a single star

-For comparison, we reconverged a model based only on spectroscopy, starting from the parameters with the lowest $\chi^2_{\rm SPE}$ in Tab.~\ref{vsini_free_table} (bold); again with relaxed $v\,\sin\,i$.
-The best-fit model is shown in Fig.~\ref{spe}, corrsponding to $\chi^2_\mathrm{SPE} = 1797$.
-The free parameters and their resulting values were $P_{\mathrm{rot}} = 4.535$\,d, $T = 24915$\,K, $\log g =3.01$, $i = 21.0$\,deg.
+For comparison, we reconverged a model based only on spectroscopy, starting from the parameters with the lowest $\chi^2_{\rm SPE}$ in Table~\ref{vsini_free_table} (bold); again with relaxed $v\,\sin\,i$.
+The best-fit model is shown in Fig.~\ref{spe}, corresponding to $\chi^2_\mathrm{SPE} = 1797$.
+The free parameters and their resulting values were $P_{\mathrm{rot}} = 4.535$\,d, $T = 24915$\,K, and $\log g =3.01$, $i = 21.0$\,deg.
 Other parameters were fixed and set according to interferometry.
 The derived projected velocity, $v\sin i = 111$\,km\,s$^{-1}$, is substantially lower.
 A forward model based on parameters from interferometry, with higher $v\sin i$, gives smeared lines, while the observed lines are sharper.

 \paragraph{Closure phase.}